Z3rio/zerio-duty/README.md

 	> Returns a table with all players on duty for a specific job.
 This is based on ESX.GetExtendedPlayers, therefore the players returned are actual player objects / ESX players.
 - getPlayersOffDuty(jobName<string>)
 	> Returns a table with all players that are off duty for a specific job.
 This is based on ESX.GetExtendedPlayers, therefore the players returned are actual player objects / ESX players.
+- getDutyTime(identifier<string>)
+	> Gets the current time in duty for the player with the passed through identifier.
+	> If the player is not on duty, 0 will be returned.

 ## Client

 - getDuty()
 	> Gets the duty status of the local player / client, returns a boolean (true / false)
+- getDutyTime()
+	> Gets the current duty time of the local player / client.
+Returns 0 if not on duty.

 # Events